vicjones-dotcom/memory-game-js/README.md

 5. The cards will be reset after each round.
 6. Cards will be shuffled immediately after their function declaration.
 7. If all cards are matched, a pop-up message will notify the player that they have won.
-8. When clicking on the restart button, cards will be unflip and start the game again.
+8. When clicking on the restart button, cards will be unflipped and start the game again.

 FUTURE ADDITIONS: